JohnnyTheTank/apiNG/README.md

  - [x] **[deadwood](https://github.com/JohnnyTheTank/apiNG-design-deadwood)** (youtube player)
     - displays this models: `video`
         - only from youtube
- - much more coming ...
+ - and much more coming ...

 # Community
 create your own `plugin` or `design` from this samples: